tflori/riki-concepts/README.md

 The header is large and shows the large logo of the framework on the left side and the users profile image right with two lines of information.
 When scrolled to `heightOfLargeHeader - heightOfSmallHeader` the small header gets visible.
-This small header shows the small logo of the framework on the left side and the users profile icon with reuptation and basic information on the right side.
+This small header shows the small logo of the framework on the left side and the users profile icon with reputation and basic information on the right side.

 ### Homepage

-The homepage should show a brief description about the framework, a highlighted link how to get startet (the guide) and a list of teasers to the latest blog posts.
+The homepage should show a brief description about the framework, a highlighted link how to get started (the guide) and a list of teasers to the latest blog posts.

 ## Blog